 We make the data collected and the results generated by our missions accessible to other agencies and organizations in order to improve the products and services they provide...

-The Earth Science Data Systems (ESDS) Program oversees the lifecycle of Earth science data with the principle goal of maximizing the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.
+NASA's ESDS Program oversees the life cycle of Earth science data with the principle goal of maximizing the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.

 Make NASA's free and open Earth science data interactive, interoperable, and accessible for research and societal benefit today and tomorrow.

 NASA's ESDS Program sets the standard for the delivery of science-quality data related to planet Earth.
 We ensure the data are documented precisely and fully, and our data access services are useful and usable by a wide community of users.

 1. Set the standard for the archival and delivery of science-quality data related to planet Earth.

 2. Provide consistent harmonized services for data, metadata, and services to facilitate interdisciplinary Earth science investigations.

 3. Ensure data is documented precisely and fully, and access to data and services are useful and usable by a wide community of users.